Camembert in pumpkin with cranberries and bacon

 How do you make this?

-Preheat the oven to 180°C (356°F).
+Preheat the oven to 180°C.

-Making croutons: Meanwhile, cut the bread into thick croutons, drizzle with olive oil, and sprinkle with bruschetta herbs.
+Making the croutons: Meanwhile, cut the bread into thick croutons, drizzle with olive oil, and sprinkle with bruschetta herbs.

 Place the croutons on a baking sheet and put them in the oven for the last 15 minutes.

 Serving: Serve the warm pumpkin with the creamy Camembert in the center of the table, along with the crispy bruschetta croutons.
+The pumpkin is also delicious to eat.

 Tips